+[[JZ2MG: you mentioned that the highlighted sentence is not clear.
+What mean is in that paper, it stated “only 10-20% disease causing mutations are mapped to TFBS, others are not known”.
+Hence, it supported our claim that the extensive rewiring events are not due to mutations disrupting TFBS]]

 The majority of rewiring events were associated with noticeable gene expression and chromatin status changes, but not necessarily with mutation-induced motif loss or gain events (Fig. 5A).
-This is consistent with previous work that most non-coding risk variants are not well-explained by the current model28. [[unclear??]]
+This is consistent with previous work that most non-coding risk variants are not well-explained by the current model35.
 For example, JUND is a top gainer in K562.
 The majority of its gained targets in tumor cells demonstrate higher gene expression, stronger active and weaker repressive histone modification mark signals, yet few of its binding sites are mutated.
-With a few notable exceptions (see supplement), we found a similar trend for the rewiring events associated with JUND in liver cancer and, largely, for other factors in a variety of cancers.
-On a related note, we organized the cell-type-specific networks into hierarchies, as shown in Figure 4.
+With a few notable exceptions (see suppl.), we found a similar trend for the rewiring events associated with JUND in liver cancer and, largely, for other factors in a variety of cancers.
+On a related note, we organized the cell-type-specific networks into hierarchies, as shown in Fig. 4B.
 Specifically, in blood cancer, the more mutationally burdened TFs sit at the bottom of the hierarchy, whereas the TFs more associated with driving cancer gene expression changes tend to be at the top.

 Step-wise prioritization schemes pinpoints deleterious SNVs in cancer

-Summarizing the above, our companion resource consists of annotations in Figs. 1 and 6: (1) a BMR model with a matching procedure for the relevant functional genomics data and a list of regions with higher-than-expected mutational burdens in a diverse selection of cancers; (2) accurate and compactly defined enhancer and promotor annotation that is based on integrating many functional assays, including STARR-seq; (3) enhancer-target-gene linkages and extended gene neighborhoods that are obtained by integrating Hi-C and multi-histone-mark experiments; (4) tumor-normal differential expression, chromatin, and regulatory changes; (5) TF regulatory networks, both merged and cell-type specific, based on both distal and proximal regulation; (6) for each TF, its position in the network hierarchy and its rewiring status; and (7) an analogous but less-developed network for RBPs.
-All the resources mentioned above are available online through the ENCODE website as simple flat files and computer codes (see supplement).
+Summarizing the above, our companion resource consists of annotations in Fig. 1 and 6: (1) a BMR model with a matching procedure for the relevant functional genomics data and a list of regions with higher-than-expected mutational burdens in a diverse selection of cancers; (2) accurate and compactly defined enhancer and promotor annotation that is based on integrating many functional assays, including STARR-seq; (3) enhancer-target-gene linkages and extended gene neighborhoods that are obtained by integrating Hi-C and multi-histone-mark experiments; (4) tumor-normal differential expression, chromatin, and regulatory changes; (5) TF regulatory networks, both merged and cell-type specific, based on both distal and proximal regulation; (6) for each TF, its position in the network hierarchy and its rewiring status; and (7) an analogous but less-developed network for RBPs.
+All the resources mentioned above are available online through the ENCODE website as simple flat files and computer codes (see suppl.).

 Collectively, these resources allow us to prioritize key genomic features associated with oncogenesis.
 Our prioritization scheme is schematized as a workflow in Fig. 6A.
 We first search for key regulators that are frequently rewired, located in network hubs, sit at the top of the hierarchy, or significantly drive expression changes in cancer.
 We then prioritize functional elements associated with these regulators, are highly mutated in tumors, or undergo large changes in gene expression, TF binding, or chromatin status.
 Finally, on a nucleotide level, by estimating their ability to disrupt or introduce specific binding sites, we pinpoint impactful SNVs.